Interstate 294: History

 The central portion of I-294 between Balmoral Avenue and 95th Street is currently being reconstructed and widened to a five/six-lane cross-section, with the inside shoulder being a flex lane that can be used during emergencies or heavy congestion.
-The work also includes reconfiguring the interchange with I-88/I-290.
+The work also includes reconfiguring the interchange with I-88/I-290, Ogden Avenue (US 34), I-55, adding new ramps like I-490, County Line Road, and Cork Avenue/88th Avenue, and improving many bridges like the Mile Long Bridge.
 It required the demolition of the Hinsdale Oasis.
-The entire project is scheduled to be completed in 2026.
+The entire project is scheduled to be completed in 2027.

+About the construction of the central portion of I-294, the ramp from I-294 north to I-290 west was a heavily congested ramp for all drivers.
+The former one-lane ramp created backups for all drivers, especially truck drivers.
+On November 23, 2025, a new two-lane "Fly under" ramp opened to traffic.
+The new ramp is supposed to cut travel times by 70%.